hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

 In combination with ``--ntasks`` and ``--cpus-per-task``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

-In addition to specifying the number of tasks and CPUs per task for a job, it is also possible to specify the number of nodes that should be used.
+In addition to specifying the number of tasks and cores per task for a job, it is also possible to specify the number of nodes that should be used.
 This is very useful on clusters that may spread out your tasks over more nodes than the minimum needed, which can happen if you would run your job on clusters (or partitions) that allow multiple users per node